phillipp/spam_email/README.md

 or specify a custom message with (the gem comes with en/de/fr locales):

-`validates :email, presence: true, spam_email: { message: "is a blacklisted provider!
-Please enter a address where you can be reached permanent" }`
+`validates :email, presence: true, spam_email: { message: "is a blacklisted provider!" }`

 ## Contributing